Management and Security powered by Landesk

 IMPORTANT: The APNS certificate expires after a year.
 You must replace the certificate before it expires, or else you will be required to re-enroll iOS devices.

 1.Make sure you have a Windows Developer account.
-If you don't, there is a one-time cost of $15 associated with creating an account.
+If you don't, there is a one-time cost associated with creating an account.

 2.Sign in to your account and click on the Dashboard link.